NodePulse/student-attendance-dashboard/README.md

 # or
 yarn dev
 ```

-📤 Deployment
-This project is optimized for deployment on Vercel.

 ---

+## 📤 Deployment

+This project is optimized for deployment on **Vercel**.
+Just push your repository and connect it via your Vercel dashboard.

+---

 ## 🤝 Contributing

-### Contributions are welcome!
+Contributions are welcome!
 Follow these steps:

 Fork the repository
 Create a new branch (git checkout -b feature/your-feature)